gmboowa/rMAP-2.0/README.md

 ## To report bugs, ask questions or seek help

-The software developing team works round the clock to ensure the bugs within the tool are captured and fixed.
+The software developing team works round the clock to ensure the bugs within the tool are captured & fixed.
 For support or any inquiry: You can submit your query using the [Issue Tracker](https://github.com/gmboowa/rMAP-WDL-Cromwell-Docker/issues)